mrlunchbox777/advent-of-code-2025/days/day11/README.md

 ## Thoughts On AI Solutions

 1. The AI understood the requirements and generated a complete solution, that got the correct answer for the example-data.2.
 I tested the solution against the puzzle input and it worked correctly.
+2. The solution got the correct answer for the puzzle input on the first try.

 TODO: add more details after I finish the puzzle.